daattali/beautiful-jekyll/_posts/2024-03-15-Tryhackme-simpleCTF.md

    Answer: CVE-2019-9053

-   Upon scanning the target IP address, a web application is indicated by the presence of an HTTP service.
+   Upon scanning the target IP address with `nmap`, a web application is indicated by the presence of an HTTP service.
 Thus, I visited the website using the IP address in the browser.

    ![website](/assets/img/tryhackme/simpleCTF/Screenshot%202024-03-16%20at%2009.36.16.png)

    And then I wanted to find hidden directories of this website.
-So, I used `gobuster` to find directories.
+So, I used `gobuster` to find its directories.

    ![finddir](/assets/img/tryhackme/simpleCTF/Screenshot%202024-03-15%20at%2020.54.56.png)

    When using tools like `Gobuster` to find hidden directories on a web server, a wordlist is essential because `Gobuster` operates by brute-forcing URLs on the target server.
-It does not inherently "know" what directories might exist on the target; instead, it relies on trying a series of potential directory names provided in a wordlist.
+It does not inherently know what directories might exist on the target; instead, it relies on trying a series of potential directory names provided in a wordlist.

    As a result, I could find there are `/index.html` and `robots.txt` with a 200 status and `/simple/` with a 301 status.